 Arya Tandon – University of Oxford, philosophy, politics and economics

-Arya is a philosophy, politics and economics (PPE) student at Hertford College, Oxford.
-He is president-elect of the PPE Society, co-chair of the Labour Club, president of the Oxford Forum (a speaker and debate society) and a campus-wide elected delegate to the National Union of Students.
-Previously, he has been editor-in-chief of the Oxford Student newspaper and co-founded an online media project, which recruited 50 team members worldwide and gained 30,000 Facebook followers within a month.
-He has gained placements in fields ranging from consulting, investment and research and development to political research, social campaigning and counter-extremism education.
+Arya studied philosophy, politics and economics (PPE) at Hertford College, Oxford.
+He was president-elect of the PPE Society, co-chair of the Labour Club, president of the Oxford Forum (a speaker and debate society) and a campus-wide elected delegate to the National Union of Students.
+Previously, he was editor-in-chief of the Oxford Student newspaper and co-founded an online media project, which recruited 50 team members worldwide and gained 30,000 Facebook followers within a month.
+He gained placements in fields ranging from consulting, investment and research and development to political research, social campaigning and counter-extremism education.
 In his spare time, his hobbies have included web development and pool lifeguarding.
 After winning the award, he completed a seven-week internship at P&G in commercial sales management.